mongodb/docs/source/includes/atlas-privateEndpoints-gcp-interfaces-create.rst

 Create a GCP private endpoint interface.

-To use this command, you must authenticate with a user account or an API key with the Project Owner role.
+To use this command, you must authenticate with a user account, API key, or service account with the Project Owner role.

 Syntax
 ------